apache/incubator-kie-kogito-examples/kogito-quarkus-examples/serverless-workflow-greeting-rpc-quarkus/serverless-workflow-greeting-client-rpc-quarkus/README.md

 ### Submit a request

-The service based on the JSON workflow definition can be access by sending a request to http://localhost:8080/jsongreet' with following content
+The service based on the JSON workflow definition can be accessed by sending a request to http://localhost:8080/jsongreet with following content

 ```json